-Mount Bental is one of Israel’s favourite mountain peaks to visit, partly due to the great panoramic views of the Golan and even Syria but also because Mount Bental was the site of a courageous battle fought during Israel’s war for the Golan.
+Mount Bental is one of Israel’s favorite mountain peaks to visit, partly due to the great panoramic views of the Golan and even Syria but also because Mount Bental was the site of a courageous battle fought during Israel’s war for the Golan.
 A short drive up, the mountain-top provides both scenic beauty and a glimpse back at the past – with bunkers open to visitors.

 Signs on Mount Bental.
 Image courtesy of Boruch Len

 Mount Bental can be found in the middle of the Golan Heights, towards the Syrian border.
 The mountain is frequently visited and has a fun cafe way up top – Coffee Anan (a pun on both the UN leader and the Hebrew for “Coffee of the Clouds”).
-Coffee, tea and cakes with a view!
+Coffee, tea, and cakes with a view!
 The old army bunkers are open to the public, most of them have been completely cleared out but old beds and batteries can still be seen – and bumped into if walking without the aid of a flashlight.
 In a small room within the bunker, the tale of the battle can be read from signs on the wall.
 Maps help to understand the logistics and geography of the battle.
-When emerging from the bunker, a video binocular can be operate for a small fee to see the Israeli-Syrian frontier and the old battlefield now covered over with fields of grain and produce.
+When emerging from the bunker, a video binocular can be operated for a small fee to see the Israeli-Syrian frontier and the old battlefield now covered over with fields of grain and produce.